mongodb/specifications/source/read-write-concern/read-write-concern.rst

   - 2019-01-29 : Added section listing all known examples of writeConcernError.
   - 2019-06-07: Clarify language for aggregate and mapReduce commands that write.
   - 2019-10-31: Explicitly define write concern option mappings.
+  - 2020-02-13: Inconsistent write concern must be considered an error.